Skip to main content

 Complainant: A person reporting possible violations of the Code of Conduct.

-Complicit: A finding in the Student Conduct System that indicates the University found there is not enough evidence/information to determine if the accused student was/were in direct violation(s) of the Code of Conduct, however, the evidence is clear that the student witnessed, was present at, and/or has been determined to be responsible for hosting/encouraging violations.
+Complicit: A finding in the Student Conduct System that indicates the preponderance of evidence/information demonstrates that while a student was not in direct violation, it is clear the student witnessed, was present at, or was determined to be responsible for hosting/encouraging violations.
 This includes, but is not limited to, allowing (having knowledge of and failing to report) violations to occur in their assigned residence (room, suite, apartment, and/or house).

 Common Source: A large container, such as a punchbowl, trough, tub, or trash barrel, used for the consumption or serving of an alcoholic beverage in large quantities.